-Investigational biopsies will be taken in the Active Monitoring arm patients, as deemed appropriate by the site research team.
-In the case of suspected new disease in the ipsilateral breast, the histology slides will be submitted to the Trial Office for Central Histopathology Review (as for the diagnostic slides pre-study entry), in accordance with the LORIS Pathology and Sample Collection Guidelines.
+In the case of suspected new disease in the ipsilateral breast, all the histology slides from procedures relating to that episode (H&E and any additional immunohistochemistry slides) should be submitted to the

+Trial Office and will undergo Central Histopathology Review (as for the diagnostic slides pre-study entry), in accordance with the LORIS Pathology and Sample Collection Guidelines.

-The outcome of the Central Histopathology Review will be reported as either continue Active Monitoring or discontinue Active Monitoring.
+The outcome of the Central Histopathology Review will be reported as either: continue Active Monitoring or discontinue Active Monitoring.
 If there is no change in DCIS morphology, or the patient is confirmed to have additional low risk DCIS or benign disease, the patient will continue with Active Monitoring.
-If DCIS other than low risk or if invasive disease is confirmed, the patient will discontinue Active Monitoring and should be treated according to local protocol.
+If DCIS other than low risk is seen, or if invasive disease is confirmed, the patient will discontinue Active Monitoring and should be treated according to local protocol.